T7-Components/image/README.md

 # @t7/image

-The `<Image>` component displays an image when it is partially or fully visible in the viewport.
+This is a React component that loads an image source, only after it is partially or fully visible in the viewport.

 ```
 npm install @t7/image --save-dev